-Elvitegravir (also known as GS-9137) is a drug used for antiviral therapy against HIV.
+Elvitegravir is a drug used for antiviral therapy against HIV.
 It is manufactured by Gilead.

 Elvitegravir is the second “integrase inhibitor” drug.
 When HIV infects a cell, it combines its genetic code into the cell's own code.
 This is shown in fact sheet 400, step 5.
 Elvitegravir blocks this process.
 When elvitegravir blocks integration, HIV infects a cell but cannot make more copies of itself.

-While antiretroviral therapy (ART) is now recommended for all people living with HIV, there are no absolute rules about when to start antiviral drugs.
-You and your health care provider should consider your CD4 cell count (see fact sheet 124,) your viral load (see fact sheet 125,) any symptoms you are having, and your attitude about taking HIV medications.
+While antiretroviral therapy (ART) is now recommended for all people living with HIV, there are no absolute rules about when to start ART.
+You and your health care provider should consider your CD4 cell count (see fact sheet 124), your viral load (see fact sheet 125), any symptoms you are having, and your attitude about taking HIV medications.
 Fact Sheet 404 has more information about guidelines for the use of antiviral medications.

 The HIV virus is sloppy when it makes copies of its genetic code (RNA).
 Many new copies of HIV are mutations: they are slightly different from the original virus.
 Some mutations can continue to multiply even when you are taking an antiviral drug.
 When this happens, the drug will stop working.
 This is called "developing resistance" to the drug.
 See Fact Sheet 126 for more information on resistance.

 Resistance to elvitegravir is not yet well understood.
 Sometimes, if you develop resistance to one drug, you will also have resistance to other antiviral drugs.
-This is called "cross-resistance".
-Because elvitegravir is in a new class of antiviral drugs, it seems to have almost no cross resistance with antiviral drugs in older classes.
-However, cross-resistance is expected between raltegravir (Isentress, see fact sheet 465) and dolutegravir (Tivicay, see fact sheet 467).
+This is called "cross-resistance."
+Because elvitegravir is in a new class of antiviral drugs, it seems to have no cross-resistance with antiviral drugs in older classes.
+However, some cross-resistance is expected between raltegravir (Isentress, see fact sheet 465) and dolutegravir (Tivicay, see fact sheet 467).

 With combination therapy (taking more than one antiviral drug at the same time), HIV mutates much more slowly.
 Resistance takes longer to develop.
 It is very important to take antiviral medications according to instructions, on schedule, and not to skip or reduce doses.